Newnham Bridge railway station

 Newnham Bridge railway station was a station on the Tenbury and Bewdley Railway in Newnham Bridge, Worcestershire, England.
 The station was named 'Newnham' when it opened on 13 August 1864, being renamed 'Newnham Bridge' in May 1873.
 It closed on 1 August 1962.

 Unusually, the main station building was at rail level.
 From there, passengers used a foot crossing over the passing loop and running line to reach the single platform.

+Modern use

-The station survives, it was a garden centre for many years but the up yard was turned into a housing estate.
+The station building, opposite platform canopy, platform and waiting shelter survive.
+The station was used as a garden centre for many years before falling to disuse.
+After a few years of abandonment, it is now a residence.
+The up yard and much of the adjacent line was turned into a housing estate.